 If autocorrelation seems to be present, then the regression model can still be used.
 However, it should be fitted using a method that is more appropriate than ordinary least-squares.
-Edwards and Coull (1987), Judge et al. (1988, pp. 388-93 and 532-8), Neter et al. (1983, Chapter 13) and Zetterqvist (1991) all describe how this can be done.
+Edwards and Coull (1987), Kutner et al. (2004), and Zetterqvist (1991) all describe how this can be done.
 Some statistical packages provide one or more of these methods as options.
 One simple approach is described in Section 8.6 below.

-Actually, some researchers have tended to favour non-parametric tests for trend because of the need to analyse large numbers of series with a minimum amount of time devoted to considering the special needs of each series.
-Thus transformations to normality, choosing models, etc. are to be avoided if possible.
+Actually, some researchers have tended to favor nonparametric tests for trend because of the need to analyze large numbers of series with a minimum amount of time devoted to considering the special needs of each series.
+Thus transformations to normality, choosing models, etc., are to be avoided if possible.
 The tests for randomness that have been described in the previous section are possibilities in this respect, with all of them being sensitive to trends to some extent.
-However, the non-parametric methods that currently appear to be most useful are the Mann-Kendall test, the seasonal Kendall test, and the seasonal Kendall test with a correction for serial correlation (Taylor and Loftis, 1989; Harcum et al., 1992).
+However, the nonparametric methods that currently appear to be most useful are the Mann-Kendall test, the seasonal Kendall test, and the seasonal Kendall test with a correction for serial correlation (Taylor and Loftis 1989; Harcum et al. 1992).

 The Mann-Kendall test is appropriate for data that do not display seasonal variation, or for seasonally corrected data, with negligible autocorrelation.
-For a series $x_1, x_2, ..., x_n$ the test statistic is the sum of the signs of the differences between all pairwise observations, where sign(z) is -1 for z < 0, 0 for z = 0, and +1 for z > 0.
-For a series of values in a random order the expected value of S is zero and the variance is
+For a series $x_1, x_2, ..., x_n$, the test statistic is the sum of the signs of the differences between all pairwise observations, where sign(z) is -1 for z < 0, 0 for z = 0, and +1 for z > 0.
+For a series of values in a random order, the expected value of S is zero and the variance is

-$$S = \sum{i=2}^{n} \sum{j=1}^{i-1} sign(x_i - x_j),$$ (8.14)
+$$S = \sum{i=2}^{n} \sum{j=1}^{i-1} \operatorname{sign}(x_i - x_j)$$ (8.14)

-$$Var(S) = n(n - 1)(2n + 5)/18.$$ (8.15)
+$$Var(S) = n(n-1)(2n+5)/18$$ (8.15)

-To test whether S is significantly different from zero it is best to use a special table if n is ten or less (Helsel and Hirsch, 1992, p.
+To test whether S is significantly different from zero, it is best to use a special table if n is 10 or less (Helsel and Hirsch 1992, p.
 469).
 For larger values of n, $Z_S = S/\sqrt{Var(S)}$ can be compared with critical values for the standard normal distribution.

 To accommodate seasonality in the series being studied, Hirsch et al. (1982) introduced the seasonal Kendall test.
 This involves calculating the statistic S separately for each of the seasons of the year (weeks, months, etc.) and uses the sum for an overall test.
-Thus if S $j$ is the value of S for season j, then on the null hypothesis of no trend S $T$ =

-$\sum S_j$ has an expected value of 0 and a variance of $Var(S_T) = \sum Var(S_j)$.
+Thus if S_j is the value of S for season j, then on the null hypothesis of no trend, $S_T = \sum S_j$ has an expected value of zero and a variance of Var(S_T) = $\sum Var(S_j)$.
 The statistic $Z_T = S_T / \sqrt{Var(S_T)}$ can therefore be used for an overall test of trend by comparing it with the standard normal distribution.
-Apparently the normal approximation is good providing that the total series length is 25 or more.
+Apparently, the normal approximation is good, provided that the total series length is 25 or more.

 An assumption with the seasonal Kendall test is that the statistics for the different seasons are independent.
-When this is not the case an adjustment for serial correlation can be made when calculating $Var(\sum S_T)$ (Hirsch and Slack, 1984; Zetterqvist, 1991).
+When this is not the case, an adjustment for serial correlation can be made when calculating $Var(\Sigma S_T)$ (Hirsch and Slack 1984; Zetterqvist 1991).
 An allowance for missing data can also be made in this case.

-Finally, an alternative approach for estimating the trend in a series without assuming that it can be approximated by a particular parametric function involves using a moving average type of approach.
-Computer packages often offer this type of approach as an option, and more details can be found in specialist texts on time series analysis (e.g., Chatfield, 1989, p.
-13).
+Finally, an alternative approach for estimating the trend in a series without assuming that it can be approximated by a particular parametric function involves using a moving-average type of approach.
+Computer packages often offer this type of approach as an option, and more details can be found in specialist texts on time series analysis (e.g., Chatfield 2003).